Flaconi/docker-cruise_control/README.md

 You can either use environment variables or mount the configuration files yourself.

+### PORT

+At what port Cruise Control web ui should listen internally.
+Defaults to `9090` if not set.

 ### BROKER_CAPACITY
 If set, will override values in `/cc/config/capacity.json`